Will Wand: Coventry

-It was announced that Wand had re-signed with Coventry ahead of the 2023-24 season.
+It was announced that Wand had re-signed with Coventry ahead of the 2023–24 season.

 On 8 September 2023, Wand was named man of the match in Coventry's first game of the season after scoring against Saracens in the newly formed Premiership Rugby Cup competition.
-Coventry won the game 28-14.
+Coventry won the game 28–14.

+Wand started the week after when Coventry played Harlequins at The Stoop that finished in a 21–21 draw.
+The following week Coventry played Gloucester at Kingsholm Stadium.
+Wand scored a try that levelled the game, but Gloucester scored a 79th-minute winner that finished the game 32–31.

-Wand won the Championship’s Player of the Month award for September 2023 after outstanding performances in the Premiership Rugby Cup.
+Wand won the Championship's Player of the Month award for September 2023 after outstanding performances in the Premiership Rugby Cup.
 He scored 2 tries in 4 appearances.

 On 23 March 2024, Wand equalled a Coventry club record against Hartpury after scoring 4 tries in a league match.

-Wand claimed Coventry’s 2023/24 Players’ Player award after he finished the season with 23 appearances, 22 of which came as part of the starting line-up, and scored 14 tries altogether.
+Wand claimed Coventry's 2023/24 Players’ Player award after he finished the season with 23 appearances, 22 of which came as part of the starting line-up, and scored 14 tries altogether.

 Wand was named in the 2023/24 Championship ‘Team of the Season’.

 Leicester Tigers

 On 21 June 2024, Leicester Tigers announced the signing of Wand for the 2024–25 season.

 Wand made his Premiership debut on 5 October 2024 at Kingston Park against Newcastle Falcons and scored an intercept try with his first touch of the ball.

-In an impressive debut Premiership campaign, Wand made an immediate impact within the team with 11 appearances and an impressive 7 tries.
+Wand featured a total of 11 appearances in the 2024–25 season.
+6 appearances were in the Premiership & 5 in the Premiership Cup.
+He scored 7 tries altogether including 3 against his former club Coventry, 1 in the home fixture and 2 in the away fixture.